Manuel7070/alx-low_level_programming/README.md

 We welcome contributions from the community!
 If you have code samples, projects, or resources that you'd like to share, feel free to submit a pull request.
 Please ensure that your contributions adhere to our [contribution guidelines](CONTRIBUTING.md).

-## Feedback and Support

-If you have any questions, suggestions, or feedback, please don't hesitate to [open an issue](../../issues).
-We're here to help and support each other in our journey through low-level programming.